Former Wilkes-Barre musician Strand of Oaks returns to F.M. Kirby Center on Nov. 21

 From a press release:

 Following the announcement of a new album and tour earlier this month, it was announced today that Strand of Oaks will be back at the F.M.
 Kirby Center in Wilkes-Barre on Sunday, Nov.
 21 as part of the venue’s “Chandelier Concert Series.”

-Brooklyn indie rock band The Still Tide will open the intimate show.
+Brooklyn indie rock band The Still Tide will open the intimate show in the Chandelier Lobby.
 Doors open at 7:30 p.m., and the concert starts at 8:30 p.m.

 Strand of Oaks is a folk rock project by singer, songwriter, and former Wilkes-Barre resident Timothy Showalter, using the name for his solo work as well as full band music.
 His debut album as Strand of Oaks, “Leave Ruin,” came out in 2009 on La Société Expéditionnaire, an independent record label founded in Pennsylvania by Lou Rogai of Lewis & Clarke.
 An Indiana native, Showalter is still remembered locally for his time spent living in Luzerne County and playing shows at venues such as Cafe Metropolis before moving to Philadelphia.
 In fact, he appears in a 2011 documentary about the club’s closing.

 Tickets for his 2021 return, which are $18 in advance and $22 the day of the show, plus applicable fees, go on sale this Thursday, July 22 at noon and will be available at the Sundance Vacations Box Office at the F.M.
 Kirby Center (71 Public Square, Wilkes-Barre), online at kirbycenter.org and ticketmaster.com, and by phone at 570-826-1100.
 A Kirby Member pre-sale begins Wednesday, July 21 at 10 a.m.